 This post contains affiliate links.
 These are items I have used, and highly recommend.
 If you should decide to try them, purchasing them through these links cost nothing extra to you.
 Thanks for supporting my blog.

 One of the most fun parts of planning a new school year is putting the crate together.
 This is the fun stuff that often get pushed aside or forgotten if I didn’t use a dedicated lunch crate.
 There’s only a few things we will do daily this year.
 The other items are educational games that can be played in under 10 minutes.

 - Current Events: As much as I despise most news media, and rarely watch or read it, during the school year we view CNN10.
 Despite the reputation of it’s counterpart, I have found that CNN10 has remained a neutral news show.
 Geared toward tweens and teens, it is a 10 minute news segment with current events, an inspiring story, discovery, or other story of interest.
 We have also had the opportunity with the Review Crew to check out WORLDWatch News.
 So far, it has been very comparable to CNN10 with similar format and content.
 It has a biblical worldview and is available through subscription.
 My full review will be available this week.

 - Fine Arts: This year, I’ve decided to include readings from Lives of the Artists, Lives of the Writers, and Lives of the Musicians.
 I have had these books for a couple of years, and we have used them here and there in our studies.
 This year, I wanted to make sure we cover them all, so they can at least be familiar with some of the masters.
-I intend to incorporate games or activities with them and a full review of how we use them later this year.

 - Memory Work: We will continue to use our dedicated time together to learn Bible verses and vocabulary words from It’s Not Greek to Me.